Contact Us

 3) Do you work with children with behavioral challenges?

 Yes.
-Many of the children that I work with struggle with frequent tantrums and/or meltdowns due to sensory and emotional dysregulation.
+Many of the children that Jenny works with struggle with frequent tantrums and/or meltdowns due to sensory processing differences and emotional dysregulation.
 OT's training in sensory processing can be very beneficial in addressing this.
-For younger children, I focus is on developing co-regulation with caregivers, identifying the child's sensory differences & preferences, and beginning to identify a few simple emotions.
-For older children, I focus on self-regulation by developing a more complex understanding of emotions, stressors & sensory differences and how they all affect an individual's ability to achieve and maintain optimal regulation.
+For younger children, she focuses on developing co-regulation with caregivers, identifying the child's sensory differences & preferences, and beginning to identify a few simple emotions.
+For older children, she focuses on self-regulation by developing a more complex understanding of emotions, stressors & sensory differences and how they all affect an individual's ability to achieve and maintain optimal regulation.

 4) My child was diagnosed with autism and our pediatrician recommended both ABA & OT.
 Should we do both?